 - leaving your phone in another room when you sleep so it’s not the last thing you see at night and the first thing you see in the morning.

-Being immersed in a context where you can have an impact on real global issues such as gender inequality or wildlife conservation can put into perspective the kind of content we often consume on social media.
+And sinking into a setting abroad, where you can have an impact on real global issues such as gender inequality or wildlife conservation, can put the kind of content we often consume on social media into perspective.

 Go on a digital diet with GVI

-GVI has a number of wildlife and diving programs based in more remote regions of the world, with little to no internet signal.
+GVI has a number of wildlife and diving programs based in more secluded regions of the worldl.

-For example, as a Seychelles diving volunteer, you could live on the islands of Mahe or Curieuse, learning how to identify and research corals as you disconnect.
+For example, as a Seychelles diving volunteer, you could live on the island of Mahe, learning how to identify and research corals as you disconnect.

 Or you could visit Costa Rica and travel into Tortuguero National Park to volunteer at our research base in Jalova, surrounded by the rainforest and ocean.